Skip to main content

 The following tools are available:

-• Expression Blend 4 - Blend 4 can design and edit code for Silverlight 3 and Silverlight projects.
+• Expression Blend 4 - Blend 4 can design and edit code for Silverlight 3 and projects.
 Blend 4 is currently available as Release Candidate (RC) only.
 Microsoft announced at Mix 2010 in Las Vegas that Blend 4 upgrade will be available without any costs for Blend 3 users.

 • Expression Blend 3 - Blend 3 is the last released version.
 It can design and edit code for Silverlight 3 projects.